pwcazenave/PyFVCOM/README.md

 Prerequisites
 -------------

 * Python.
-This is mostly written to run in Python 3.5+, but may (should) work in 2.7.
+We are targeting Python 3.5+.
+PyFVCOM no longer support Python 2.

 * pyshp